Fidel-C/fastapi-content-manger/readme.txt

 COMMAND uvicorn main:app --reload

-The database as at now contains posts and two users Admin User:
+The database as at now contains posts and two users

+Admin User:

 Username: admin
 Password: admin123
-Privileges: Create, View, Update, Delete, and React to posts Ordinary User:
+Privileges: Create, View, Update, Delete, and React to posts

+Ordinary User:

 Username: johndoe
 Password: test123
 Privileges: View and React to posts

 Public:

-Privileges: View posts (no ability to react or update) Also includes Oauth2 based authentication sys includes speed in base endpoint(/) and get_posts endpoint (/posts/) limiting and CSRF protection includes unit tests for the main endpoints in auth and posts subapps
+Privileges: View posts (no ability to react to or update posts)

+Also includes Oauth2 based authentication

+Includes Requets Throtting to a maximum of 10 requests per minute in base endpoint(/) and get_posts endpoint (/posts/) limiting and CSRF protection
+Includes unit tests for the main endpoints in auth and posts subapps Includes CSRF protection

 content-app/